 The presence of vaginal veins does not have to be a life sentence.
 Those veins that have developed during pregnancy often disappear of their own accord, and we have some very effective treatments available for the ones that linger.

 You can implement some home-based management techniques to treat vaginal veins.
-Remedies like applying ice packs to the affected area, propping up your hips when lying down to encourage blood to flow, and wearing compression garments can all have some positive effect, but in many cases you will need more aggressive methods of treatment to remove the affected veins.
+Remedies like applying ice packs to the affected area, propping up your hips when lying down to encourage blood to flow, and wearing compression garments can all have some positive effects.
+Still, in many cases, you will need more aggressive treatment methods to remove the affected veins.

-These veins are diagnosed by clinical examination and a trans-vaginal ultrasound scan and can be treated conservatively with special made-to-measure tights or, more effectively, with a minimally invasive day case procedure.
+These veins are diagnosed by clinical examination and a transvaginal ultrasound scan.
+They can be treated conservatively with unique made-to-measure tights or, more effectively, with a minimally invasive day case procedure.